FEATURE SERVER HIGH-AVAILABILITY AND AUTO-SCALING ON KUBERNETES

 name: feast-data-stores

 The operator creates the HPA as an owned resource — it’s automatically cleaned up if you remove the autoscaling configuration or delete the FeatureStore CR.
 If no custom metrics are specified, the operator defaults to 80% CPU utilization.
+The operator also auto-injects soft pod anti-affinity (node-level) and topology spread constraints (zone-level) to improve resilience — see the High Availability section for details.

 3. External Autoscalers (KEDA, Custom HPAs)